Look Quickly Down (in the book there is a map, you should look at YOUR map)

 I went up the hill, a gradual hike of about 1700 yards towards the middle location.
 I noticed that there were remnants of on OLD BARB WIRE FENCE. along the way, leading towards my goal.
 I wonder if that is the item that Ms. Jenny K refers to in the hidden words from Mr. Fenn?

 The soil is so hard and undiggable in this location that the fence posts are supported above ground by rock foundations.
-I even made an * mark on one of them with my sharpended walking stick...(no photo alas)
+I even made an * mark on one of them with my sharpended walking stick...(no photo alas) Could someone think of this as a False Blaze?

 At a point closer to the X marks the spot I found another MAGNETIC NAIL PIN.
 Trust me that was not easy to find.
 I put a glove next to it in this photo but I don't think you can see it...
 It is there.